 You must file a police report within 24 hours of an hit and run accident in order to receive compensation under an Uninsured Motorist Claim.
 If the accident involved injury, death, or property damage exceeding $1,000, you must report the incident to the DMV within 10 days.
 Normally, when a car accident occurs, the drivers involved in the crash stay at the scene and exchange insurance information.
 The insurance company for the driver who is totally or mostly at fault is responsible for the damages.

 When the responsible driver flees the scene, the injured party still needs compensation for their expenses.
 If their car insurance policy includes uninsured motorist coverage, they might be able to get compensation by filing an uninsured driver claim.

 Felony Hit and Run

-Misdemeanor Hit and Run
+Misdemeanor Hit and Run in California

 A driver might be charged with a misdemeanor for fleeing an accident that causes damage to property.
 It doesn’t matter what the property is or its value.
 Most often, the property is a vehicle that is parked and unoccupied.
 Items like mailboxes, fences, homes, or pets are also included.
 The driver has the same responsibility to stop and provide their information to the property owner as they do when people with injuries are involved.
 For example, if they hit a parked vehicle and they can’t contact the owner, they should leave the information on the vehicle windshield.